tzerbib/csci2390-cryptography-assignment/pir/README.md

 ## Running the protocol

 Make sure you have go installed.
 We tested this using go `v1.13` and `v1.16`.

+Note that you need an x86 machine to do this part of the assignment.
+If you don't own one, consider ssh-ing into Brown CS Department machines ([see this link](https://cs.brown.edu/about/system/connecting/ssh/)).

-Run `go build` to compile the code, if you see some warnings, ignore them.
+First, from the top-level repository, run `git submodule update --init`; then, run `go build` to compile the code, if you see some warnings, ignore them.

 After building, execute `./run.sh` to run a simple version of the protocol.
 This will execute a single query against a fixed database with 4 elements.